 Is planning your child's birthday celebration at the child care center or school stressing you out?
 Food allergies and school policies are increasingly making it more difficult for parents to choose the right in-school birthday celebration.
 With a little creativity and research, parents can start planning birthday parties without the stress at your child's school or classroom.

-Here are a few outside the goodies (and goodie bags) ideas.
-Give the Gift of Your Time in the Classroom
+Here are a few outside the goodies (and goodie bags) ideas:

+- Give the Gift of Your Time in the Classroom.
 Young children feel so special when their parent comes to school.
 On your child's birthday, read a story to the class, help the teacher with her planned activity, go along for outside time, or just hang out with your child and her classmates.
 Build a pretend cake in the block corner, sing "Happy Birthday" and blow out the candles.
 That's a day your child will remember.
-Plan a Special Activity for Your Child's Class

-Plan an activity and bring in the supplies.
+- Plan a Special Birthday Activity for Your Child's Class.
+Plan an activity for parents to lead in the classroom and bring in the supplies.
 Make birthday hats and decorate them.
 Make a craft, organize a science project, or play a game.
 Check out your local library for age-appropriate ideas.
 No matter what activity you and your child select, your child will be very proud!

-Donate to the School or Center
+- Create a Birthday Tribute.
 Create a tribute that says something about your child and his interests or heritage, and then share it with the class.
 You and your child could make a collage of photographs showing your family.
 Write a story together and read it to the class.
 Your child can dictate the words and provide the illustrations.
 For a special touch, laminate and bind the book at your local office supply store.
 Make two copies and give one to the school.